imagineLife/big-site/content/febs/setup-a-react-component.md

 order: 6
 ---

-## A Gap
+## A Goal and A Strategy

-I have plugins and an understanding of frontend build system parts, but I don't have a React component setup yet.
+_I have plugins and an understanding of frontend build system parts, but I don't have a React component setup yet._

-## A Hope

-As a developer I'd like to setup React to manipulate the dom
+_As a developer I'd like to setup React to manipulate the dom_.

-## A Practice

 Here, setup the root React component of the project.
-Begin with the JS file & import dependencies:
+Begin with the `js` file & import dependencies:

 ```js
 import React from 'react';